Solar Radiation, Heat Balance, and Temperature

 - The surplus heat energy from the tropics is redistributed polewards.
 As a result, the tropics do not get progressively heated up due to the accumulation of excess heat, or the high latitudes get permanently frozen due to excess deficit.

-- While heat represents the molecular movements of particles comprising a substance, temperature is the measurement in the terms of degrees of hotness and coldness of a thing or a place.
+- While heat represents the molecular movements of particles comprising a substance, temperature is the measurement in terms of degrees of hotness and coldness of a thing or a place.

 Factors Controlling Temperature Distribution